Somenpradhan/FridgeFusion/README.md

 ## License

-This project is created for GDG Hacathon with ❤️ from Nitrous
+This project is created for GDG Hacathon with ❤️ from Nitrous.

 ---